1990 Boston Red Sox season

 The 1990 Boston Red Sox season was the 90th season in the franchise's Major League Baseball history.
-The Red Sox finished first in the American League East with a record of 88 wins and 74 losses.
+The Red Sox finished first in the American League East with a record of 88–74.
 It was the third AL East division championship in five years for the Red Sox.
 However, the team was defeated in a four-game sweep by the Oakland Athletics in the ALCS, as had been the case in 1988.